 St. Thomas University Housing Requirement

 National research shows that living in a residence hall helps students better adjust to a university, take greater advantage of its resources, perform better academically, become more involved, and in general, have a more positive and successful university experience.
 In our commitment to provide you with the best experience possible while striving for your academic success, we have established a housing requirement.
-We require all new full-time First Year students to reside in a residence hall for two academic years starting in fall 2019.

 For a First-Year student, living on Campus is…